d-miller/d-miller.github.io/_posts/2014-3-3-Introducing-Blog.md

 title: Visualizing and Thinking About Data
 ---

 Have you ever looked a [_New York Times_ interactive graphic](http://www.nytimes.com/interactive/2012/02/13/us/politics/2013-budget-proposal-graphic.html) and thought, “_Wow, that’s so cool_!
 I wish I knew how to create something like that”?
 Or are you interested in strengthening your data skills more broadly?

-If either answer was “yes,” this blog may interest you.
+If so, this blog may interest you.

 I’m a physicist turned psychologist who’s decided to enter the blogosphere world.
 My first set of posts will focus on learning skills for creating interactive visualizations, like [this one](http://bl.ocks.org/d-miller/bb1a126a836761758904) I created (screenshot below).